 Despite the current need for social distancing, we want to connect closely with you and your family!
 So we are providing many opportunities for you to stream Sunday worship, Bible studies, children’s activities and more.
 Here are the ways you can click to connect!

 Every Sunday, we stream worship from both our Hilton Head & Bluffton Campuses.
-We are on our website’s live stream pages, Facebook Live, YouTube, Instagram and coming soon, a mobile app just for our church.
+We are on our website’s live stream pages, Facebook Live and YouTube.

 All services listed during Holy Week as well as our Easter Sunday Celebrations will be streamed.
 The links with each service will take you to the campus live-stream webpage from which the broadcast originates.